LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 >
 > **CILIP [Future Libraries](https://www.cilip.org.uk/news/637671/Future-Libraries---invitation-to-tender.htm)**

-This seemed to be looking at data along similar lines.
+This seemed to be looking at similar analysis.
 Demand is different from need - the project is about adapting to future population and infrastructure.
 We have a library network which is outdated in many respects.
 Where population centres have changed, as well as habits in relation to shopping and high streets, the library network has remained static (aside from closures).

-It was time for a re-assessent of the data available.
+It was time for a re-assessent of the data available, to answer that original query.
 The following are recent open data sources:

 - [Libraries in England basic dataset](https://www.artscouncil.org.uk/supporting-arts-museums-and-libraries/supporting-libraries).
 Now published by Arts Council England (ACE), the latest is for December 2022.
 - [OS Open Built Up Areas](https://www.ordnancesurvey.co.uk/products/os-open-built-up-areas).
 A 2022 dataset from Ordnance Survey, representing Built Up Areas of Great Britain, designed to underpin statistical analysis.
 - [English indices of deprivation 2019](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019).
 These are assessments of census-based areas to provide rankings of various deprivation measures.
 - [Census 2021](https://www.nomisweb.co.uk/sources/census_2021_bulk).
 The ONS have released lots of data from the latest census, including population demographics at small census geographies.

-### Initial look
+### Initial overview

-The ACE libraries in England dataset is fairly straightforward.
+The ACE libraries in England dataset is fairly straightforward to use.
 After filtering it to extract statutory and staffed public libraries (as they are most directly comparable), we could see there are **2564** of these in England.

 The OS built-up areas dataset "*enables policy makers and analysts, both nationally and locally, to conduct analysis corresponding to actual urban extents, for example, at a town, city, and village level.*".
 In England there are **7091** of these.
 A slight flaw in this dataset (for our requirements) is that it includes areas that are very large e.g. Bristol.
 Bristol is large enough to need many libraries - it would be more preferable to have a dataset that split large cities into smaller areas.
 As it is, the data is probably most useful for towns that aren't part of a larger city.